mfroeh/Paragonladder/README.md

 A seasonal paragon-ladder for Diablo III hosted at https://vocaltrance.github.io/Paragonladder/. \
 All data is received through calls to Blizzards Diablo API.\
 The leaderboard is updated via github-workflow on the beginning of every hour.\
-Every account that appeared on the four player leaderboard at one point is tracked.
+Accounts that appeared on any of the leaderboards at one point are candidates for beeing tracked.

 ## Known Issues